benwilcock/spring-rsocket-demo/docs/request-response.md

 ## Solution

 Spring Boot helps us build RSocket microservices services quckly.
-Spring Boot's RSocket 'starter' integrates RSocket with ease, reducing the coding effort.
+Spring Boot's RSocket 'starter' integrates and configures RSocket with ease, reducing the coding effort.

 ## How To Do It